Mavis Gibson: Career

-Gibson was a Judge of the High Court of Zimbabwe for eleven years.
+Gibson was appointed to Zimbabwe's Administrative Court on 1 March 1984 and elevated to the High Court on 15 May the same year, the first woman jurist on that court where she served for eleven years.
 Although some sources identify Gibson as Zimbabwe's first female judge, Kelello Justina Mafoso-Guni holds the distinction of becoming the country's first woman magistrate in 1980.

 Gibson was appointed a Judge of Namibia's High Court on 18 December 1995.
 At times she also served as an Acting Judge of Appeal of the Supreme Court of Namibia.
-On her retirement in April 2008 she was the longest-serving member of the High Court.
+She retired from the court in 2001.